Giving blood is a simple, safe way to make a big difference in people’s lives.

 Before You Donate

-If you think you want to donate blood, it’s important to make sure you meet the requirements and that you properly prepare.
+If you think you want to donate blood, it’s important to ensure you meet the requirements and properly prepare.

 You’ll need to be:

 - At least 16 years old to donate whole blood (at least 17 to donate platelets) in most states